CessXP/REDMI_AC2100_RM2100_Padavan/README.md

 # Latest Padavan firmware for Redmi AC2100 (RM2100)

-Daily build of the latest Padavan firmware with the minimum feature set for the **Xiaomi Mi AC2100 (R2100)**
+Daily build of the latest Padavan firmware with the minimum feature set for the **Redmi AC2100 (RM2100)**

 ![grafik](https://user-images.githubusercontent.com/67478561/116359547-33a6ca80-a7ff-11eb-8158-67341a4f01b5.png)